Sathya Sai Sanctuary Header

 • Autumn 2020 pdf

-Donations and Adoptions
+Donations and Sponsorship

-Should you wish to sponsor one of the donkeys on the Adopt-a-Donkey Scheme, we recommend a minimum payment of €20 a year for which you will receive a laminated certificate of adoption, a photograph of your chosen donkey and two newsletters within the year of sponsorship.
+Should you wish to sponsor one of the donkeys, or ponies, on the Sponsor-a-Donkey/Pony Scheme, we have had to increase our minimum payment to €30 in the first year, for which you will receive a Welcome Pack, a Sponsorship Certificate and two Newsletters within the Year of Sponsorship.

 donkeys

-Our Adopt-a-Donkey/Pony Scheme
+Our Sponsor-a-Donkey/Pony Scheme

 Tommi